 Why do I need to pay for a branch meeting?
 I already paid my dues.
 Shouldn't it be included in my dues?

-HCMS offers CME, usually for ethics credit, on a regular basis at a meeting near you through its six HCMS branch societies.
+HCMS offers networking and CME, usually for ethics credit, on a regular basis at a meeting near you through its seven HCMS branch societies.
 Most branch meetings include a CME, dinner and beverages.
 HCMS physicians are designated to a branch in the area they work or reside.
 To help defray the meeting costs (i.e., CME programs, facility, meals and beverages), at the branch meetings, there is a small fee to attend.
-HCMS physicians may prepay for their branch's meetings at a discounted rate of $50 per year (which includes all of that particular branch’s meetings, usually three per year) or pay a $40 guest fee per meeting.
+HCMS physicians may prepay for their branch's meetings at a discounted rate of $50 per year (which includes all of that particular branch's meetings, usually three per year) or pay a $40 guest fee per meeting.

 As a member benefit, HCMS invites physicians in their first and second year of practice to attend branch meetings at no cost.
 HCMS spouses and staff members may attend branch meetings for $40 per person, per meeting.